DrRuin/AI-Photo-Editing-with-Inpainting/README.md

 - Promptings
 - Hyperparameters Modifications (To generate different outputs)

-For a detailed look into the analysis, check out this [Jupyter Notebook](https://nbviewer.org/github/DrRuin/AI-Photo-Editing-with-Inpainting/blob/main/starter.ipynb)
+For a detailed look of this project, check out this [Jupyter Notebook](https://nbviewer.org/github/DrRuin/AI-Photo-Editing-with-Inpainting/blob/main/starter.ipynb)